-What airline has the most crashes?
-To find the safest airlines and most dangerous airlines in the world, the Chicago aviation accident lawyer team at Curcio & Casciato has conducted an extensive analysis of commercial air crashes.
-While the bulk of the analysis spans from the 1980s to the early 2000s, additional data from later years were also included in some parts of the study of the safest and most dangerous airlines.
-In the past couple of years, the United States airline with the most reportable incidents is United Airlines.
-However, historically, American Airlines has the most plane accidents in the United States.
+What airline has the most crashes as of 2025?
+To find the safest airlines and most dangerous airlines in the U.S and around the world, the Chicago aviation accident attorney team at Curcio & Casciato has conducted an extensive analysis to determine which commercial airline has the most plane crashes.
+Data for many crashes in aviation history covers the 1980s to the early 2000s, and additional research from later years was also included in some parts of the study of the safest airlines and most dangerous airlines in the United States and around the world.

-The recent plane crashes involving Boeing have brought the safety aspect of air travel into sharp focus around the world.
-While air travel is typically regarded as one of the safest transportation methods, these recent public aircraft accidents highlight the devastating consequences that can occur when commercial air crashes happen.
+Boeing’s recent plane crashes have raised concerns about the safety measures of traveling on airplanes.
+While air travel is regarded as one of the safest transportation methods around the world, these recent commercial aircraft accidents show the devastating consequences that can occur when most plane crashes, particularly commercial air crashes, happen.

-The recent particular crash prompts critical questions about aviation safety: How frequently do plane crashes actually happen?
+The recent crash prompts critical questions about aviation safety: How frequently do plane crashes actually happen?
 How many lives have been lost in these fatal accidents?
-What particular airline and which manufacturers are most often involved in most crashes?
+What particular airline and which aircraft manufacturers have the most crashes in the U.S. and around the world?

 What are the Safest Airlines in the United States?

-Airline With the Best Safety Record in the United States
+What is the Best Airline in the United States?

 What are the Safest Airlines in the World?